Tornadoes of 2004

 This page documents notable tornadoes and tornado outbreaks worldwide in 2004.
 Strong and destructive tornadoes form most frequently in the United States, Bangladesh, and Eastern India, but they can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, and Australia.
 Tornadic events are often accompanied with other forms of severe weather, including strong thunderstorms, strong winds, and hail.

 The United States recorded more tornadoes during this year than any other year on record, with 1,817 touching down across the country.
+Despite the high number of confirmed tornadoes the number of fatalities related to tornadoes were below average.

 Events

 United States yearly total

 Map of 2004 United States tornado paths.